fdifrison/intergalacticGuidesForCoders/Java/Manual_Java.md

 ResultSet resultSet = statement.executeQuery("SELECT * FROM myTable");
 ```

-## Constants
+## Constants everywhere

-Hard coding strings in our SQL code is far from ideal mainly for two reasons: first it greatly reduce the modularity and adaptivity of our code (imagine to hard code columns names that can changed in the future) and second it expose our application to **SQL injection attack** (security issue).
+Hard coding strings in our SQL code is far from ideal mainly for two reasons: first it greatly reduce the modularity and adaptivity of our code (imagine to hard code columns names that can changed in the future) and second it expose our application to **SQL injection attack** (security issue -> see *<https://docs.oracle.com/javase/tutorial/jdbc/basics/prepared.html>* for `PreparedStatement`).

 The best practice is to create **constants** that hold our names so that, if in later these are changed, we only need to modify the constants in one place of our code and don't refactor the whole application.
 Moreover, the `CRUD` operations should be delegate to specific methods in order to reduce the lines of code and keep it DRY.